-In 2021, we updated the references and addressed a field request to determine the medical necessity of oral feeding therapy for pediatric feeding disorders, and for oral aversion, in particular.
-We included six systematic reviews that examined the effectiveness of feeding therapy with a focus on speech-language pathology interventions for oral aversion and other feeding difficulties.
+Several systematic reviews have examined the effectiveness of feeding therapy with a focus on speechlanguage pathology interventions for oral aversion and other feeding difficulties.
 The results confirm the complex and multifactorial nature of pediatric feeding disorders.
-The contribution of speech-language pathology interventions is best recognized as an integral component of a treatment protocol with clearly define objectives that link the feeding problem with oral-motor interventions and a measurable reduction in impairment.
-We modified the coverage based on American Speech-Language-Hearing Association (2015) guidelines.
+The contribution of speech-language pathology interventions is best recognized as an integral component of a treatment protocol with clearly defined objectives that link the feeding problem with oral-motor interventions and a measurable reduction in impairment.